rizdaprasetya/mt-alt-doc/en/core-api/e-wallet.md

 | enable_callback | To determine appending callback URL in the deeplink.
 Default value: `false` |
 | callback_url | To determine where Gojek apps will redirect after successful payment.
 Can be HTTP or deeplink URL.
 Default value: `callback_url` in dashboard settings |

-You need to prepare a `callback_url` which accepts two query parameters.
-The parameters are explained in the table given below.
+You need to prepare an implementation of `callback_url` on your web/app.
+Customer will be redirected to this URL once payment is completed, with some parameters as the result.
+It should accept two query parameters which are explained in the table given below.

 | Parameter | Description |
 | --------- | ----------- |